DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 ## Proposal

 This enhancement proposes to create a new `CustomResourceDefinition` (CRD) called `clusterversionoperators.operator.openshift.io`.
-The CRD will be part of the [`github.com/openshift/api/operator/v1`][github.com/openshift/api/operator/v1] package.
+The new type will be part of the [`github.com/openshift/api/operator/v1alpha1`][github.com/openshift/api/operator/v1alpha1] package.
 A `ClusterVersionOperator` resource will be used to configure the CVO.
 The configuration, as of now, will only contain the knob to modify the CVO log level.
 A `ClusterVersionOperator` resource named `cluster` will be added to